Mobilization of Volunteer Efforts (MOVE)

 What if doing well and doing good weren’t mutually exclusive?
 At Saint Michael’s, we draw on compassion, education, and advocacy as we respond to the world’s largest challenges.

-Due to COVID-19, MOVE has had to make some changes to how we will operate in the Fall Semester.
+Due to COVID-19, MOVE has had to make some changes to how we will operate.
 If you have any questions, please email email@example.com.

 How do I sign up for a MOVE program?

 Sign up sheets will be posted on the MOVE Bulletin Board in Alliot.
 Stop by and sign up!!
 BYO pen/pencil

 Where do I meet for the program I am doing?

 Program Leaders will communicate with volunteers specifically where to meet.
 All programs will meet outside unless weather does not permit.

 What is expected of me in order to participate in MOVE programs this spring?

 All participants must be symptom free, bring and wear a facial covering, bring hand sanitizer, remain distanced, and wash hands before and after service.
 We also expect that all participants adhere to campus covid guidelines in order to participate.
 Please remember, we impact each other and when participating in MOVE community service we also impact our larger community.